 Fiddlehead: My question is about how Pixar develops new ideas into features.
 How much do you let what other studios are doing/have done in the past affect what you make?

 EC: Our process is to let the director take the lead on developing the story.
-It's their passion and emotion which drives it and takes it to unexpected places.
-As for other studios, while if they make a good movie we will enjoy it, we don't let it affect us one way or the other because we are not trying to be like anybody else and we're also not trying to not be like anybody else.
-Our basic notion is rely upon the passion of that team that we put together to solve the problems of the story they are trying to tell.
+It’s their passion and emotion which drives it and takes it to unexpected places.
+As for other studios, while if they make a good movie we will enjoy it, we don’t let it affect us one way or the other because we are not trying to be like anybody else and we’re also not trying to not be like anybody else.
+Our basic notion is to rely upon the passion of that team that we put together to solve the problems of the story they are trying to tell.

 The Guardian Team: What’s the biggest lesson or lessons you’ve learned at Pixar when it comes to running a creative business?

 EC: Well, I wouldn’t say there was one biggest thing and honestly it’s the reason I spent time trying to write these principles down.
 I found that in writing it was helping me clarify in my own mind what we were doing.
 I do believe that the biggest issue is any group is not how you become more creative but how do we address the blocks to creativity.
 Too many people try to bypass that, jumping straight to how you become a creative without understanding how much uncertainty and randomness play in our lives, the effect of holding back on candour and the fear of making mistakes.
 I do believe that part of the excitement of going forward in the future is addressing the unknown and the risks that come with it.
 I find that challenging and scary, but it’s where I want to be and where the people at Pixar and Disney want to be.